 It all began during his journey from Turkey, which was particularly harrowing.
 After watching several people drown on the boat ride to Greece, he met a woman traveling alone with two young daughters.
 They didn’t have a male figure protecting them, so he watched out for them, concerned about their safety.
 At one point, he checked on the woman, who informed him one of the smugglers had threatened her and demanded that her older daughter walk with him for the rest of the journey.
 The woman felt helpless to refuse him.

 If nothing else, this conversation highlighted the importance of understanding and of communicating with people rather than judging them.
-If I had gone into snark mode (like I was tempted to do) or insulted him back, it would have gotten worse.
+If I had gone into snark mode (like I was tempted to do), belittled his position, or insulted him, it would have gotten worse.
 By putting my emotions aside, explaining myself, then hearing him out, it put out the fire.
 He, in turn, understood me better and felt compelled to apologize.
-That doesn’t happen when you insult people or fight fire with fire.
+That doesn’t happen when you fight fire with fire.
 That interaction really opened my eyes to some of the problems that arise in my own community due to poor communication.
 It changed the way I handle conflicts and deal with people in general.
-More importantly, it taught me to be more understanding and less defensive when personally attacked.
+More importantly, it reminded me to be more understanding and less defensive when personally attacked.

 It was getting late and the classroom had emptied about 20 minutes before.
 I had stepped outside – a gesture that I think made him respect me more because I was abiding by cultural norms that dictate men and women not be in a room alone together.
 Looking around, I noticed the outdoor tables had cleared and I was worried the group had left without me.
 He felt bad and offered to walk me to the edge of the camp and call a taxi.
 I accepted his apology and decided to see if I could find my group.